CJohnston1994/hayes-travel-webscraper/README.md

 TO BE COMPLETED

-# Project Name
+# Hayes Travel Webscraper
-> This is a webscraper to collect holiday data from Hays Travel using selenium.
+> This project is to create a webscraper to accurately asses relevant holiday deals with Hayes Travel, a UK based travel agent
-> The data is then cleaned and converted into a pandas dataframe
-> In a clean database the table is generated using the pandas to_sql function.
-> Finally the database is maintained using psycopg2 to run sql queries to clear Expired

-> Git hub actions is used to implement CI/CD functionality to build

 ## Table of Contents